chaijs/chai-as-promised/README.md

 ### Compatibility

-Chai as Promised is compatible with all promises following the [Promises/A+ specification][spec].
+Chai as Promised is compatible with all promises following the [Promises/A+ specification](http://promisesaplus.com/).

 Notably, jQuery's promises were not up to spec before jQuery 3.0, and Chai as Promised will not work with them.
-In particular, Chai as Promised makes extensive use of the standard [transformation behavior][] of `then`, which jQuery<3.0 does not support.
+In particular, Chai as Promised makes extensive use of the standard [transformation behavior](http://domenic.me/2012/10/14/youre-missing-the-point-of-promises/#toc_2) of `then`, which jQuery<3.0 does not support.

 Angular promises have a special digest cycle for their processing, and [need extra setup code to work with Chai as Promised](http://stackoverflow.com/a/37374041/3191).

 ### Working with Non-Promise–Friendly Test Runners

 Some test runners (e.g. Jasmine, QUnit, or tap/tape) do not have the ability to use the returned promise to signal asynchronous test completion.
-If possible, I'd recommend switching to ones that do, such as [Mocha][mocha-promises], [Buster][buster-promises], or [blue-tape][].
+If possible, I'd recommend switching to ones that do, such as [Mocha](http://mochajs.org/#asynchronous-code), [Buster](http://docs.busterjs.org/en/latest/modules/buster-test/spec/#returning-a-promise), or [blue-tape](https://github.com/spion/blue-tape).
 But if that's not an option, Chai as Promised still has you covered.
 As long as your test framework takes a callback indicating when the asynchronous test run is over, Chai as Promised can adapt to that situation with its `notify` method, like so:

 ```javascript
 it("should be fulfilled", function (done) {